Adonai Mitchell

 Adonai Enlil "AD" Mitchell (born October 8, 2002) is an American professional football wide receiver for the New York Jets of the National Football League (NFL).
-He played college football at Georgia, winning two national championships before transferring to Texas in 2023.
-Mitchell was selected by the Indianapolis Colts in the second round of the 2024 NFL draft.
-In 2025, he was traded to the New York Jets along with two future first-round picks in exchange for cornerback Sauce Gardner.
+He played college football for the Georgia Bulldogs and Texas Longhorns before being selected by the Indianapolis Colts in the second round of the 2024 NFL draft.

 Early life

 Mitchell was born on October 8, 2002, in Missouri City, Texas.
 He attended Cane Ridge High School in Antioch, Tennessee, a neighborhood of Nashville.
 During his high school career, he had 53 receptions for 795 yards, 8 receiving touchdowns, 373 rushing yards, and 9 rushing touchdowns on 68 attempts.

-Mitchell was named the 2019 Tennessean Region 5-6A Athlete of the Year following a season which saw him record 28 receptions for 417 yards and 5 touchdowns in addition to 203 rushing yards and 4 touchdowns on 45 carries, leading his team to a 9-4 overall record and a 6-0 league record.
+Mitchell was named the 2019 Tennessean Region 5-6A Athlete of the Year following a season which saw him record 28 receptions for 417 yards and 5 touchdowns in addition to 203 rushing yards and 4 touchdowns on 45 carries, leading his team to a 9–4 overall record and a 6-0 league record.
 Before the start of the 2020 high school season, he was named to the MaxPreps Preseason Tennessee All-State Second Team Offense.

 Prior to his time at Cane Ridge High School, Mitchell attended Ridge Point High School in Missouri City, Texas, where he had 25 receptions totaling 378 yards and 3 touchdowns in addition to 170 rushing yards and 5 touchdowns on 23 carries.
 Following the season, he was named to the UIL Class 6A District 20 All-District Second Team Offense.